AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/task-tracking-mode.md

 ### Assume On Time {#assume-on-time}

 Workfront assumes a task will be completed on time regardless of the current completion status.
-If it does not, then Workfront automatically assumes a Planned Completion Date of the next working day.
+If the task does not complete on time (on the Planned Completion Date), then Workfront automatically assumes a Planned Completion Date of the next working day.
 You must still indicate when the task completes.
 Use this option when users will not be regularly updating their tasks.

 ### Ignore Late Warnings {#ignore-late-warnings}